typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-non-null-asserted-nullish-coalescing.md

 ## When Not To Use It

-If your project's types don't always fully describe whether values may be nullable, this rule might create many false reports.
+If your project's types don't yet fully describe whether certain values may be nullable, such as if you're transitioning to `strictNullChecks`, this rule might create many false reports.
-You may want to disable it in those cases.
+You might consider using [ESLint disable comments](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1) for those specific situations instead of completely disabling this rule.

 ## Further Reading